Skip to content

 Kick Point has a unique above-the-fold section with additional information and a quick tip about how not to address your emails.

-Note: If you have anything special to share or announce, make it visible in the above-the-fold area.
+What stands out: If you have anything special to share or announce, make it visible in the above-the-fold area.

 Was this article helpful?